lowply/coffee/README.md

 Facebook /
 Twitter

 Tysons, the famous restaurant chain in Tokyo runs this shop in cooperation with Nozy Coffee.
-Haven't been there, so no rating.

 ## LATTEST - Omotesando :beginner:
 [Website](http://www.lattest.jp/) /